Hawthorne, Florida: Utilities

 The Department of Public Works provides solid-waste pickup (including recyclable items), potable water, and a sewer system with wastewater services.
 Electrical power is provided by Florida Power & Light and the Clay Electric Cooperative.

-Health care
+Healthcare

 Medical services are provided by Azalea Health, which operates a clinic in the city.

 Fifteen hospitals are within 30 mi of Hawthorne.
 The closest are in Gainesville: Shands Hospital, North Florida/South Georgia Veteran Affairs Health Care System, and the North Florida Regional Medical Center.
 To the east, Putnam Community Medical Center is available for Hawthorne residents who are closer to Palatka.
 Florida Hospital Ocala and Ocala Regional Medical Center are in Ocala, south of Hawthorne.

-In August 2018, Shands Hospital was the only Level I trauma center in Alachua and its eight adjacent counties.
+In August 2018, Shands Hospital was the only Level I trauma center in Alachua County and its eight adjacent counties.
 Ocala Regional Medical Center in Marion County and Orange Park Medical Center in Clay County offer Level II trauma services.